 Debbie Osteen is named one of the "Top 25 Women in Healthcare" by Modern Healthcare magazine for the third consecutive time.

-UHS is listed among the Fortune 500 "America's Most Admired Companies" for the 10th time since 2003.
+UHS named to the Fortune 500 annual ranking of "America's Largest Corporations," ranking #337 in 2013 and on the list for the 10th time since 2003.

 UHS named to the FORTUNE 500 annual ranking of America's largest corporations for 2012.

 Alan B. Miller named one of the 100 Most Influential People in Healthcare by Modern Healthcare magazine for the 10th consecutive year.